very-scary-scenario/nkd.su/README.md

 over your user icon.
 All text that is not either a valid track URL or the [@nkdsu] mention at the start of the tweet will be displayed.

-If you have javascript enabled, You can select tracks so that you can request several at once by clicking anywhere in a track box that is not a link.
+If you have javascript enabled, you can select tracks so that you can request several at once by clicking anywhere in a track box that is not a link.

 None of your Twitter followers will see your vote in their timelines unless